nhsconnect/integration-adaptors/mhs/README.md

 to your MHS with the response.
 I.e the response from Spine is delivered like a call back to your MHS.

 The MHS Adaptor has hidden all this asynchronous callback detail behind a synchronous interface, so your HTTP client just sees a simple HTTP request/response.
 This is what the MHS Adpator has termed the Sync-Async wrapper.
-When you set the sync-async  message header you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same hTTP connection.
+When you set the wait-for-response  message header you are requesting the MHS Adaptor to hide this asynchronous response from you, and deliver the response in the same hTTP connection.

 In this example, the `QUPC_IN160101UK05` Spine message is used again.